MinaBeirami/pep333/note.md

 script to create an instance of the server or gateway, and supply it with the application object

--use configuration files or other mechanisms to specify where an application object should be imported from, or otherwise obtained
+- use configuration files or other mechanisms to specify where an application object should be imported from, or otherwise obtained

 ##The Application/Framework Side

 **Note**WSGI is a tool for framework and server developers, and is not intended to directly support application developers.